2025–26 Bristol Rovers F.C. season

 The 2025–26 season is the 143rd season in the history of Bristol Rovers Football Club and their first season back in League Two since the 2021–22 season following relegation from League One in the preceding season.
 In addition to the domestic league, the club would also participate in the FA Cup, the EFL Cup, and the EFL Trophy.

+Managerial changes

-In May, Darrell Clarke was announced as the clubs new head coach, signing a three year deal.
+Prior to the season starting, Darrell Clarke was announced as the clubs new head coach, signing a three year deal.
 It would be his second spell at the club, having previously been in charge between 2014–2018.
+However he only lasted seven months in charge as he was sacked on 13 December after twenty-seven games in charge and a win ratio of 29.6%.
+Three days later, Steve Evans was appointed as head coach until the end of the season.
+Evans signed a new two-year deal on 11 April 2026.